Table of Contents

 A promotions engine is a software solution that can manage and automate promotional campaigns for an eCommerce platform.
 It allows the enterprise to create customized offers and discounts for customers, tracks loyalty points and rewards, and monitor the effectiveness of promotions.

-The engine can be integrated with a CRM and eCommerce engine to provide a seamless customer experience.
+The engine can be integrated with a CRM technology and eCommerce engine to provide a seamless customer experience.
 The engine is designed to help enterprises optimize their promotional efforts, maximize customer engagement and loyalty, and increase revenues.

 Shopping carts are essential components of any eCommerce website.
 They allow customers to select items they wish to purchase and keep track of them before checking out.
 A shopping cart is designed to provide a streamlined and secure experience for customers online.
 The cart typically comprises three core components – product data, order, and catalog management.